Community involvement 2017

-Culture has been in Gruppo Campari’s DNA right from the start.
-The ‘Campari’ name has always been associated with the world of art, design and cinema.
+Culture has been in Campari Group’s DNA right from the start.
+The ‘Campari’ name has always been associated with the world of art, design and cinema

 Promoting and popularising culture also entails taking an interest in education and in human well-being.
 Gruppo Campari is aware of the needs of communities in the countries in which it has a significant presence and engages in the community involvement projects described below.